Things you can do with a Card Board Box.

 More things to make with boxes

 You can create a working loom using cardboard boxes and sturdy yarn.
-Super nifty! via Craft Lovers.
+Super nifty! via Craft Leftovers

-Take off one side of a box and tape the tops together as a “pitched roof” for these fun crawl-in homes. via Lofts in Soho.
+Take off one side of a box and tape the tops together as a “pitched roof” for these fun crawl-in homes. via Loft in Soho

 This is a nifty pattern, worth the funds!!
 It shows you how to transform a box into a multi-story doll home.
 Available on Etsy.